 And What Do You Mean There's No Water?

-Please Don't Put the Toilet Paper in the Toilet!When we first started travelling in Mexico years ago, we had to undergo a big adjustment to toilet paper handling.
+Please Don't Put the Toilet Paper in the Toilet!When we first started traveling in Mexico years ago, we had to undergo a big adjustment to toilet paper handling.
 How do you break a life-long habit of using the toilet paper and automatically dropping it in the toilet?
 It took reading many signs in restrooms of businesses like the one above, and many times of thinking, "Oops, I dropped it again.
 I hope the toilet flushes okay", before we had adjusted to the Mexican way of handling toilet paper.

 After travelling throughout Mexico for years, we've become very familiar with signs in restrooms of restaurants and other places of business reminding us not to put the paper in the toilet.
 It is customary in most parts of Mexico to put the toilet paper in the garbage can (or bin, as some call it) next to the toilet, not in the toilet.
 The reason is simply that the sewer systems and plumbing in Mexico clog easily and who wants to deal with an overflowing toilet?